sndeep4all/angular-jointjs-graph/README.md

 features of the framework are:

  * Creation of new graph nodes via drag and drop
- * Creation of links (relationships) between graph nodes
+ * Creation of links (relations) between graph nodes
  * Association of graph nodes to existing or newly created backend models
  * Selection and removal of existing graph components (nodes and links)
  * Persistence of the serialized graph structure